 2. Carry a well-stocked roadside emergency kit

-Carry an emergency roadside kit in your trunk that contains (among other things) jumper cables, a first aid kit, flashlight and batteries, and flares.
-Ensuring you have a kit that contains lighting aids will ensure your visibility if your car were to breakdown while driving at night.
+Carry an emergency roadside kit in your trunk that contains (among other things) jumper cables, a first aid kit, flashlight and batteries, flares, warm clothes, and a blanket.
+Having a kit that contains lighting aids will ensure your visibility if your car breaks down while driving at night.